-Although Sao Paulo probably isn't on your list of vacation hot-spots it is a thriving city worth checking out.
-A bit of a concrete jungle, when the day's work is done, the visitors and residents of this city of trade and industry like to play as hard as they work.
+Although Sao Paulo may not be at the top of your list of vacation hot-spots, it is a thriving city worth checking out.
+It's a bit of a concrete jungle, but when the day's work is done, the visitors and residents of this city of trade and industry like to play as hard as they work.

 02 of 10